RUConnected

 Profile

-On their profile, students can include a short bio to introduce themselves, showcase their skills and developing abilities, and see the courses they've completed, along with the ones left to finish their degree.
+On their profile, students can include a short bio to introduce themselves, showcase their skills and developing abilities, and view the courses they've completed, along with those left to finish their degree.

-Students want to connect beyond school, so I’d include the option to link other social profiles like LinkedIn, Instagram.
+Students want to connect beyond school, so I’d include the option to link other social profiles like LinkedIn and Instagram.

 .png)